bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-05-04-newsletter.md

 - [LDK #1425][] adds support for [large channels][topic large channels] ("wumbo channels"), which are channels which support high value payments.

+- [LND #6064][] adds new `bitcoind.config` and `bitcoind.rpccookie`
+  configuration options to specify non-default paths for the configuration and RPC cookie files.

 - [LND #6361][] updates the `signrpc` method <!-- yes, "signrpc" is the RPC's name --> to be able to create signatures using the [MuSig2][topic musig] algorithm.
 See the [documentation][lnd6361 doc]